2019 International Bridge Building Specifications

 These rules have been developed by the International Bridge Building

-to be held on Saturday, April 21 in Chicago, Illinois, USA.
+to be held on April 06, 2019 in Baltimore, Maryland, USA.
+If you have

-If you have a question that is not answered by our
+a question about these specifications that is not answered by our

-FAQ, please direct it to George Krupa at
+please direct it to Chief Judge Ruth Akers, at

-In order to receive official wood and participate in this contest,
+In order to receive official wood and participate in the challenge, a

-a High School student must have placed first or second in a Regional
+High School student must have placed first or second in a Regional Contest

-Contest and be reported, by the Regional Coordinator, to Prof. Carlo Segre
+ant be reported, by the Regional Coordinator, to Mr. Michael Dodd-O, by

-participate in person, by proxy or by mail entry.
+Students may participate in person, by proxy, or by mail entry.
+This is a

-The object of this contest is to see who can design, construct and test
+The object of this challenge is to see who can design, construct and test

 the most efficient bridge within the specifications.
 Model bridges